 Akins IT creates custom Internet technology solutions that help mid-size firms upgrade their infrastructure with cloud solutions, data center upgrades, Wi-Fi networking and more.
 Shawn Akins, founder of Akins IT, has developed strong leadership in his “A” team.
 He has been nominated for Entrepreneur of the Year and Akins IT has been recognized by the Orange County Business Journal as one of the fastest growing companies in the county.
 This month, Akins IT is hosting an event for clients and prospects at the Porsche Experience Center.

-Welcome, Ruben Magos
+Intern Spotlight: Ruben Magos

 Ruben is an award-winning, 20-year veteran of the business of art direction, graphic design, photography and videography.
 Growing up in Northern California, the third of nine children, art became his sanctuary from a very busy, noisy household.
 He expanded his knowledge of artistic media from drawing comic book heroes and creating clay sculptures to learning the intricacies of photography.
 After returning home from a stint in the Army, Ruben returned to college to complete his education.
 It was an early iteration of Photoshop that introduced him to the world of graphic design.
 Since graduating and completing an internship in a Monterey-based studio, his wide range of work can be found on the web, in magazines, sports videos, logos, wraps and, of course, his own special brand of fine art.